 - Parmesan cheese – Freshly grated Parmesan is best for a homemade Alfredo sauce.
 The pre-shredded store-bought kind has anti-clumping chemicals that affect how well they melt into the sauce.
-I would also not recommend using the shaker-style Parmesan for this same reason.
+I would also not recommend using the shaker-style grated Parmesan for this reason.
 Pre-shredded cheese makes a grainy, lumpier sauce, so I usually buy a block of Parmesan and grate it myself using a microplane or box grater.

 - Italian seasoning – Italian seasoning adds a little more flavor to the sauce.
 Feel free to skip this and simply top your Alfredo with some fresh chopped parsley instead or do a combination of both.